-Be aware that these islands are National Trust bird sanctuaries, and so you will need to pay an admission fee on landing, or flash your NT membership card.
+Be aware that these islands are National Trust bird sanctuaries, and so you will need to pay an admission fee to land, or flash your NT membership card.

 Some companies offer an all-day trip which lands you on both of the National Trust islands, and another can land you on Longstone Island (made famous by the Grace Darling story - no landing fee on Longstone, but then again there are no birds there either.)
 You can get a lot of information about the various trips from their websites below.

 Here are the various companies who can get you to the Farne Islands:

-- Serenity - We've already said that Andy Douglas is passionate and knowledgeable about the birds and wildlife of Farne Islands, as his blog and his twitter feed show.
+- Serenity - We've already said that Andrew Douglas is passionate and knowledgeable about the birds and wildlife of Farne Islands, as his blog and his twitter feed show.
 You can be sure of a great trip with him, and he is our go-to boat-trip.
 He also sails a catamaran, which is a bit more stable in the water.

 - Billy Shiel's Farne Island boat trips - William's family have been taking visitors to the Farnes since 1918, and have had several members of the Royal Family aboard.

-- Golden Gate for trips to Longstone Island and the lighthouse made famous by the Grace Darling story
+- Golden Gate for a trip with George Shiel to Longstone Island and the lighthouse made famous by the Grace Darling story.

 There is a team of wardens looking after the islands - often volunteers and students who come to live in the medieval pele tower adjacent to the lighthouse on Inner Farne for nine months of the year to monitor, count and generally keep an eye on the wildlife.
 We like to follow them on Twitter because we find out what's happening out there, as it happens!
 The National Trust's Farne Islands website is here.

 If you have any questions about a Farne Islands trip, then just ask!